 1 large egg white

 Preheat oven to 350 degrees.
-Line 12-cup muffin tin (or two 6-cup muffin tins) with paper liners.
+Line 12-cup muffin tin with paper liners.
 In large mixing bowl, combine flour, sugar, baking powder, baking soda, and salt.
 Set aside.
 With an electric mixer, combine cocoa and 3 tbsp hot water until a thick paste forms (this process intensifies the chocolate flavor).
 Add butter, buttermilk, egg, and egg white; beat until combined.
 Whisk in flour mixture until smooth.
 Use an ice cream scoop to fill muffin cups 2/3 full.
 Bake until a toothpick inserted in the center comes out clean, about 20 minutes.
 Transfer cupcakes to a wire rack to cool completely.
 Spread icing over tops.
 Decorate as desired.

 Light Cream Cheese Icing Makes enough for 2 dozen cupcakes.